Renting

 The dangers of giving out your SIN number

-The reality is, recovering from identity theft can take years.
+Recovering from identity theft can take years.

-An Equifax report on the lasting impact of identity theft explains that from filing police reports to re-establishing credit, it can take some time for victims to get finances back in order.
+There are serious financial repercussions from identity theft.
+From filing police reports to re-establishing credit, it can take years for victims to get their finances back in order.

-As Ontario’s former privacy commissioner for 17 years, Cavoukian saw a number of identity theft victims and urges people to be very careful about who they provide personal information to.
+As Ontario’s former privacy commissioner for 17 years, Cavoukian saw a number of identity theft victims firsthand, and urges people to be very careful about who they provide personal information to.

 “A SIN and a name are sufficient to perpetrate identity theft, meaning you can impersonate them, and you can rack up charges under their name,” Cavoukian says.